 Identify Unique Modern Application Problems: Timeouts and Out-of-Memory

 Staying on top of these issues contributes both to the mentioned above developers’ velocity, and, of course, helps to make sure their application’s health is proper.

-Mutual of Enumclaw keeps developing their applications and expand its serverless footprint.
-The goal is to add more and more services into their serverless application, due to the huge benefits of cost, efficiency, and productivity.
+Mutual of Enumclaw keeps developing their applications and expand its modern application footprint.
+The goal is to add more and more services into their modern application, due to the huge benefits of cost, efficiency, and productivity.

 This coming year, Mutual of Enumclaw plans to expand their solution to more states.
-Using the serverless approach, they are able to provide a scalable solution to more customers, while keeping a rapid development pace.
+Using modern application approach, they are able to provide a scalable solution to more customers, while keeping a rapid development pace.

-Serverless provides Mutual of Enumclaw with a competitive edge in the market.
-By using AWS Lambda and other AWS services, they are able to adjust to changes quicker than ever.
+Modern applications provide Mutual of Enumclaw with a competitive edge in the market.
+By using AWS Lambda, ECS and other AWS services, they are able to adjust to changes quicker than ever.